Imprint / Privacy Policy

 Das Textobjekt “Totems” (1988-90), eine von Goldstein gestaltete Box mit 100 Seiten computergenerierter Texte und emblematischer Formen, die auf den Seiten in säulenhafter Totem-Form angeordnet sind, ist eine Weiterentwicklung Goldsteins in den frühen 80er Jahren entstandenen Aphorismen.

-Die drei Schallplatten-Skulpturen sind die einzig bekannten derartigen Objekten, an denen Jack Goldstein wahrscheinlich Ende der 90er Jahre gearbeitet hat.
+Die drei Schallplatten-Skulpturen sind die einzig bekannten derartigen Objekte, an denen Jack Goldstein wahrscheinlich Ende der 90er Jahre gearbeitet hat.
 Es handelt sich um spezielle Pressungen seiner Schallplatte “The Quivering Earth” von 1977, für die Jack Goldstein einen skulpturalen Support gebaut hat.
 Die Ambivalenz seiner Schallplatten-Arbeiten der 70er Jahre, die neben ihrer Eigenschaft als Tonträger immer auch eine stark bild- bzw. objekthafte Komponente hatten, wird hier noch verstärkt, indem die Schallplatte vom Objekt in eine Skulptur verwandelt wird.

 “My work has always been very much involved with sculpture in the sense that it’s about defining something in space and time, very much about our relationship to it, our distance to that thing.
 I still feel that I have the same concerns, except that I’ve moved into subject matter. (…) I’m interested in that gap between minimalism and pop art: the objectness and autonomy of minimalism and the subject matter from our culture that’s in pop art.
 But there is also a link to conceptual art.
 It’s more about the content than the form, that it’s the same whether it’s performance, films, records, etc. and that a lot of the experience take place in your head.
 Real time and real space don’t matter.” *